It’s like snatching a security blanket from a kid.

-However, it’s frightening to take 100% responsibility for our well-being.
+But it’s frightening to take 100% responsibility for our well-being.
 We all want someone to hold our hand, especially during tough times.
-Sometimes it seems easier to continue blaming others.
-But blaming never gets you far.
-The pain of your past experience catches up with you sooner or later.
+Sometimes it seems easier to keep blaming others.

 Free yourself.
 Give yourself the love you’re seeking.
 Try these tips below.

 “We can let the circumstances of our lives harden us so that we become increasingly resentful and afraid, or we can let them soften us and make us kinder and more open to what scares us.
 We always have this choice.”

 It’s a given, but don’t underestimate its importance.

 Deliberately choosing to let go tells your subconscious mind that you’re ready to heal and move on.
 Your identification with the painful past experience begins to diminish.

 Your inner critic will flip out, You’re vulnerable.
 Danger, danger!
 But in reality, you’re becoming stronger and taking the reins back.